CallMeZhou/calc/readme.md

   - Ascii-Art website: converts pictures to ascii-art text blocks
     - Frontend: a static page to send picture and receive/show ascii-art text
     - Backend: one API to receive pictures and produce ascii-art text
-- With the API-binding mechanism, it is easy to add more web services
+- It is easy to add more web services with the API-binding mechanism

 ---